pablo-gar/somatic_mutations_GTEx/README.md

 The execution outline is as follows:

 1. Setting up configuration files and downloading all required auxiliary files.
+2. Creating a genome index for the STAR sequence aligner.
-2. Mapping to the human genome.
+3. Mapping to the human genome.
-3. Creation of readp pileup files for positions contating two different sequence calls.
+4. Creation of readp pileup files for positions contating two different sequence calls.
-3. Per-position addition of potential artifacts for the alternate allele.
+5. Per-position addition of potential artifacts for the alternate allele.
-4. Mutation calling and removal of likely false-positives.
+6. Mutation calling and removal of likely false-positives.
-5. Elimination of potential systematic artifacts (Panel of Normals).
+7. Elimination of potential systematic artifacts (Panel of Normals).
-6. Elimination of hyper-mutated samples.
+8. Elimination of hyper-mutated samples.
-7. High-level analyses
+9. High-level analyses

 An in-depth description on how to execute each of these steps is described below.